Skip to content Skip to footer navigation

 High-res options

 4K, UHD and SUHD are all terms to describe what has become the most common resolution for a new TV: 3440 x 2160 pixels.
-By contrast, a Full HD TV has a resolution of 1920 x 1080 pixels and virtually impossible to buy unless you look for an old 32-inch TV.
+By contrast, a Full HD TV has a resolution of 1920 x 1080 pixels and is virtually impossible to buy unless you look for an old 32-inch TV.

 What do all these numbers and letters mean?